 How to make coffee without a coffee machine?

 Did you know that coffee has been a popular drink long before there was any electricity at all?
-The history of coffee goes all the way back to the 15th century and Ethiopia, says Wikipedia.
-As a matter of fact, the records of the first use of coffee go even further back to the 9th century!
+Its history goes all the way back to the 15th century and Ethiopia, says Wikipedia.
+As a matter of fact, the records of the first use of beans go even further back to the 9th century!

-The 9th century, can you imagine?
-If those guys back then knew how to brew with without electricity, you will too!
-Since this (once) exotic beverage has been popular for so many centuries, you can bet that there are more traditional ways to prepare it, and there’s quite a few of them.
+If those guys back then knew how to brew without electricity, you will too!
+Since this (once) exotic beverage has been popular for so many centuries, you can bet that there are more traditional ways to prepare it, and there are quite a few of them.